Dani3lTamir/BIOFIGHTERS_BUILD/README.md

 - Extract RAR file
 - Open BIOFIGHTERS.exe
 - Have fun!

-  **NOTE: Might have to disable antivirus, as it is falsely recognized as a trojan by some**
+  **NOTE: Might have to disable antivirus, as it is falsely recognized as a trojan by some.**

 ## Overview